Michael Boutros

 Under Revision

 1. The Persistence of Miscalibration with Itzhak Ben-David, John R. Graham, Campbell R. Harvey, and John Payne.
-April 2024.
+November 2024.
 NBER Working Paper #28010.
 Revision requested by The Review of Financial Studies. [abstract]

 How do households respond to unanticipated income shocks?
 Reflecting the fact that households are not perfect planners, I build and estimate a quantitative model of bounded rationality in which reoptimization is costly.
 Households respond to windfall income shocks by choosing a finite planning horizon over which to reoptimize.
 The optimal horizon is increasing in income, wealth, and the magnitude of the income shock.
 In the estimated model, the distribution of consumption responses is consistent with two key facts: highly liquid households have large consumption responses out of income shocks that cannot be driven by borrowing constraints, and larger income shocks induce smaller consumption responses.